finos/symphony-bdk-java/README.md

 ### CORS

-If extension app is running in different host, rely on the CORS support to make Symphony Bot application to accept requests coming from the extension app.
+If extension app is running in different host, rely on the CORS support to make Symphony Bot SDK to accept requests coming from the extension app.
 In ```application-dev.yaml``` add:

 ```yaml
 cors: